Flappy Bird creator says popular game will fly no more

 The game, which he said was inspired by Nintendo's Mario Bros, has been earning on average $50,000 a day from advertising, Dong said in a media interview.

-"It sounds very much like a rumour, and if it is, we certainly can't comment on that," Nintendo's media representative told Reuters on Friday.
+"It sounds very much like a rumor, and if it is, we certainly can't comment on that," Nintendo's media representative told Reuters on Friday.

 One gaming company manager said Dong's decision to take down the game was wise.